Quality of Family Planning Services at Sangini Network Pharmacies in Nepal

 In Nepal, SHOPS Plus supports the goals of USAID and the Government of Nepal to increase the use of and access to family planning and other health products.
-To this end, SHOPS Plus provides technical assistance to the Nepal Contraceptive Retail Sales Company (CRS) to market and distribute modern family planning methods.
+To this end, SHOPS Plus provides technical assistance to the Nepal Contraceptive Retail Sales Company (CRS) to market and distribute modern contraception.
 CRS established the Sangini network of pharmacies that promote and provide high quality family planning services and methods.
 SHOPS Plus is working with CRS to improve CRS’ training and supportive supervision of Sangini pharmacies.
-In order to inform these activities, SHOPS Plus and CRS are conducting a survey to monitor the quality of family planning services at Sangini network pharmacies.
-The survey will take place in the rural hill and mountain districts of Nepal, covered by CRS’ Ghar Ghar Maa Swasthya, or “Health Homes” project, as one of CRS’s aims is to improve access to family planning services and methods in hard-to-reach areas of Nepal.
+In order to inform these activities, SHOPS Plus and CRS conducted a mystery client survey to monitor the quality of family planning services at Sangini network pharmacies.
+The survey took place in the rural hill and mountain districts of Nepal, covered by CRS’ Ghar Ghar Maa Swasthya, or “Health Homes” project, as one of CRS’s aims is to improve access to family planning services and methods in hard-to-reach areas of Nepal.

 - Do Sangini providers appropriately prescribe injectable contraceptives, oral contraceptives, and condoms?

 - How does performance of Sangini providers compare when measured during technical support visits (when providers are aware that CRS Quality Assurance Officers are observing them) and mystery client visits (when providers are not aware that they are being observed)?

 - Which topics and skills should future CRS training and support activities focus on to improve the quality of family planning services at Sangini network pharmacies?